 HelpYouChoose now offers a “parents section” which can be accessed at the top of their homepage.
 A wide range of topics is covered including general advice about supporting your child to make the right choices, travel and transport and the financial help which might be available to you as your child carries on with their education.

 We judge the success of our careers programme by the wide variety of pathways our students choose when they leave Broadland.
-You can find information about our leavers’ destinations here.
+You can find information about our leavers’ destinations in the Activity Survey document below.

-If you would like more information, or would like to arrange a careers interview, Mr Laycock has oversight of careers guidance across the academy but in the first instance please contact Mrs Roll our careers leader via email or on the main office phone number, or visit HelpYouChoose.org
+If you would like more information, or would like to arrange a careers interview, Mr Laycock has oversight of careers guidance across the academy but in the first instance please contact Mrs Roll our careers leader via email or on the main office phone number (01603 782715), or visit HelpYouChoose.org

 Our Provider Access Policy can be found below.